mijohnson99/yapl0/README.md

 Fun fact: to practice some embedded software development methodology, I made the parser take advantage of region-based memory allocation *very* extensively, so the whole tree and all of its contents can be freed all at once just by freeing the root.

+#### To-do list:
+* Add better error handling.
+* Improve the lexer stage.
+* Create an intermediate code to compile to/from.
+* Add an optimization stage.